Rainha Santa Isabel

 Its refined decoration in a classic and modern style was inspired by Queen Santa Isabel.
 It stands out for its original features such as the colorful stained-glass window between the bathroom and the bedroom worthy of a mansion.

-The Master – Rainha Santa Isabel offers 37 m² of elegance and comfort for up to two guests.
-This spacious room features twin bed, a large chandelier, and architectural details including a beautifully crafted tile feature at the center of the room.
+The Master – Rainha Santa Isabel offers elegance and comfort for up to two guests.
+This spacious room features a twin bed, a large chandelier, and architectural details, including a beautifully crafted tile feature at the center of the room.
 Soft pink tones create a warm and inviting atmosphere, complemented by sofas and chairs that provide a relaxing seating area.
 The private balcony completes the space with a pleasant view.

 The bathroom reflects the room’s sophistication, with two sinks and tasteful decor that enhances the clean and refined design.
 Amenities include a Delta coffee machine, minibar, TV, free Wi-Fi, air conditioning, hairdryer, and safe.
 Guests enjoy complimentary coffee and water throughout their stay for a truly comfortable experience.